collective-soundworks/collective-soundworks.github.io/docs/tutorials/plugin-init.md

-# Using Plugins 1 - Platform
+# Using Plugins 1 - Init

 In this first tutorial on _soundworks_ plugin, we will learn why and how to use the `platform` plugin.